solspace/ee-freeform/documentation/fields-field-types.md

 * **Email** (`email`) <a href="#fields-email" id="fields-email" class="docs-anchor">#</a>
 	* An input field that is flagged in Freeform to expect an email address value as well as possibility for receiving email notifications.
 		* In the Property Editor (right column) in Composer, select a notification template if you want the email entered for this field to receive an email notification.
+		* To allow sending of email notifications to more than 1 email address (e.g. in the case of a "Tell-a-Friend" type form), you can add multiple input fields, each with the name `email[]`.
+This approach would require that you code this part manually however.
 		* Required field type if you wish for your users to receive an email notification.
 		* Required field type if you're using with a Mailing List API integration.
 		* Can be marked as required.